-- fair value loss on debt investments at FVOCI of \$247,200 (2021: gain of \$12,400) recognised in other comprehensive income; - reclassification of net losses on debt investments at FVOCI of \$46,700 (2021: \$nil) from equity to profit or loss upon disposal; and and forecast economic information, as appropriate, in estimating the probability of default of each of these financial assets occurring within their respective loss assessment time horizon, as well as the loss upon default in each case.

-impairment loss on debt investments at FVOCI of \$10,000 (2021: \$nil) included within "impairment loss on SFRS(I) 7.16A financial assets and contract assets" in profit or loss
+- fair value loss on debt investments at FVOCI of \$247,200 (2022: gain of \$12,400) recognised in other comprehensive income; - reclassification of net losses on debt investments at FVOCI of \$46,700 (2022: \$nil) from equity to profit or loss upon disposal; and - impairment loss on debt investments at FVOCI of \$10,000 (2022: \$nil) included within "impairment loss on sFRS(I) 7.16A financial assets and contract assets" in profit or loss

-For purpose of impairment assessment, these notes are considered to have low credit risk as they are held with counterparties with AA credit rating.
+For purpose of impairment assessment, these notes are considered to have low credit risk as they are held with SFRS(I) 7.35G counterparties with AA credit rating.
 The Group holds no collateral over this balance.
-Accordingly, for the purpose of impairment assessment for these debt investments, the loss allowance is measured at an amount equal to 12 SFRS(I) 7.35H SFRS(I) 7.35M or the purpose of impairment assessment for these debt investments, the loss allowance is measured at an amount equal to 12 SFRS(I) 7.35M or the purpose of impairment assessment for these debt investments, the loss allowance is measured at an amount equal to 12-
+Accordingly, for the purpose of impairment assessment for these debt investments, the loss allowance is measured at an amount equal to 12-month ECL.

-In determining the ECL, the Group has taken into account the historical default experience, the financial position SFRS(I) 7.35G.b of the counterparties, as well as the future prospects of the industries in which the issuers of these debt instruments obtained from economic expert reports, financial analyst reports and considering various external sources of actual
+In determining the ECL, the Group has taken into account the historical default experience, the financial position SFRS(I) 7.35G.b of the counterparties, as well as the future prospects of the industries in which the issuers of these debt instruments obtained from economic expert reports, financial analyst reports and considering various external sources of actual and forecast economic information, as appropriate, in estimating the probability of default of each of these financial assets occurring within their respective loss assessment time horizon, as well as the loss upon default in each case.